MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_celebrate.md

 # Entity Documentation - minecraft:behavior.celebrate

-`minecraft:behavior.celebrate` allows this entity to celebrate surviving a raid by making celebration sounds and jumping.
+`minecraft:behavior.celebrate` allows this entity to celebrate by making celebration sounds and jumping.

 ## Parameters